rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: I don't see substr() as needing to be in Annex B. I looked back and couldn't figure out why it really was put there.
 Everyone has added it.
 I don't see why it needs to fall into that category.
 It's just a redundant.

-BT: How do you see substr() as different from anything else in Annex B
+BT: How do you see substr() as different from anything else in Annex B.

 AWB: Some of the other functions are in there because they have limited applicability or Y2K issues or some other bad aspect to them.
 I don't see anything that bad about substr().
 The concern about creating confusion doesn't apply. it is what it is; implemented in all engines, etc.